HITECHCRIME/HC_SG203_Im_Out/README.md

 Mind locked on targets
 bound for a fall
-to a low that's (I'm too alone) where the pain is found where the pain is from
+to a low that's (I'm too alone) too alone - where the pain is found where the pain is from

+evolve to find unknown
+recall the agents paid to
+trace the day

 ```